Nevis International Business Company (IBC) Incorporation

 Nevis has rapidly become one of the most convenient and favoured offshore company locations in the world, through the enactment of the Nevis Business Corporation Ordinance Act 1984.
 The accommodating and open offshore environment has made Nevis IBCs an exceptional product due to simple offshore regulations and ease of formation procedures.

 Nevis, now part of the British Commonwealth (achieving independence from Britain in 1983), offers a stable political environment and a well-educated and English speaking workforce.
 The country boasts having some of the most secure IBC laws in the world, which ensure client confidentiality and privacy with low financial risk, making Nevis a top destination in the offshore market.

-Top Uses of a Nevis IBC
+Advantages & Top Uses of a Nevis Corporation (IBC)

 A Nevis IBC can be made for any legal purpose and for any legal activity.
 Some of the more popular uses for a Nevis offshore company include, but are not limited to:

 - Financial management

 However, a Nevis-based IBC is limited from conducting business within Nevis or in the real estate market, as well as in banking, insurance, fund and collective investment sectors.